FarronF/limerick-council-meetings/meetings/2024/02/13-Meeting of the Travel & Transportation Strategic Policy Committee/Minutes - Meeting of the Travel & Transportation Strategic Policy Committee - 12th December 2023.md

 the end of speed ramps as they do an amazing job at schools.
 She added that there are a lot of

-schools on the Dublin Road and knowing what is on the road should be applied as an additional--- 4
+schools on the Dublin Road and knowing what is on the road should be applied as an additional
+---
+4

 check when deciding on traffic calming.
 She referenced Brookville Avenue and Childers Road,